 Troubleshooting Electric Parking Brake Problems

-How electric parking brake works?
+How does an electric parking brake work?

 Traditionally, handbrakes or parking brakes consist of cables connected to the brake shoes or disk brakes, giving a decent amount of pressure to lock the wheels when pulled.
 The cabin side of the parking brake consists of a locking lever and a handle with a release button.